ON THIS PAGE: You will learn about the different types of treatments doctors use for people with mesothelioma. Use the menu to see other pages.

 Pleural mesothelioma.
 It is challenging to treat pleural mesothelioma with radiation therapy because of the risk of damaging the lung.
 When 1 of the 2 lungs has been surgically removed, radiation therapy is often given to the chest cavity to lower the risk of the mesothelioma returning in the chest.
 For example, this approach may be used after an extrapleural pneumonectomy (see Surgery, above).
-For some patients, radiation therapy may be given to a smaller area to help relieve symptoms such as pain (see Care for symptoms and side effects, below).
+For some patients, radiation therapy may be given to a smaller area as supportive care to help relieve symptoms such as pain (see Physical, emotional, and social effects of cancer, below).

 Peritoneal mesothelioma.
-For patients with peritoneal mesothelioma, radiation therapy to the entire abdomen causes severe side effects and is not done.
-If a patient has pain in a specific area, radiation therapy may be an option to help relieve pain (see Care for symptoms and side effects, below).
+For people with peritoneal mesothelioma, radiation therapy to the entire abdomen causes severe side effects and is not done.
+If a patient has pain in a specific area, radiation therapy may be a supportive care option to help relieve pain (see Physical, emotional, and social effects of cancer, below).

 Side effects from radiation therapy may include tiredness, mild skin reactions, upset stomach, and loose bowel movements.
 Most side effects go away soon after treatment is finished.
 Learn more about the basics of radiation therapy.